cepharum/forms-processor/docs/definition/fields/custom-fields.md

 Every implementation of a field must overload certain methods of its abstract base class and may overload additional methods.

+### `static get isProvidingInput()`

+Any type of field may declare whether it is providing some value to be considered input for processing.

+By default, the abstract base class is marking a field as _providing input_ when it is marked _interactive_ (see below).
+This dependency results in most fields being marked as _providing input_ unless overloading this getter on their own behalf.

 ### `static get isInteractive()`

-An interactive field is a field which is gathering information to be included with the resulting set of a input data processed by FormsProcessor after having having passed all defined forms.
+An interactive field is a field which is providing some visual component for interacting with the user.
+Usually an interactive field is providing some input, too.
+But this isn't a requirement.

-The abstract base class isn't marked as _interactive_.
-Thus your derived class **must** overload this _static_ getter to return `true` for marking your field to be _interactive_.
+By default, the abstract base class is marking field instances as _interactive_.
+This is reducing efforts required to implement most derived types of fields.

 ### `renderFieldComponent( reactiveFieldInfo )`